itallix/jobs_demo/README.md

 # Async Jobs Scheduler

-This project is an asynchronous job scheduler implemented in Python using FastAPI and `asyncio`.
-It allows you to submit, track, and manage jobs concurrently, making it suitable for applications that require non-blocking operations and scalable job processing.
+Job scheduler implemented in Python using FastAPI and `asyncio`.
+It allows to submit, track, and manage jobs concurrently.
+Job execution context is separated from job management, allowing to plug in different training backends (e.g., OTX, PyTorch).

 ## Features